China and the World Trade Organization: Preparations

+Former Chinese President Jiang Zemin and Premier Zhu Rongji strongly supported China’s entry into the World Trade Organization (WTO), believing that accession was not only appropriate for a country of China’s size and economic potential, but would also serve as a catalyst for much-needed domestic reforms.

 After the 1997 Asian financial crisis, China sold off or merged many unprofitable state-owned enterprises.
+Official data indicate that approximately 35 million SOE workers were laid off between 1995 and 2001—about 30 percent of the total SOE workforce—particularly during the major SOE restructuring of 1998, when China was preparing for WTO accession (Ministry of Human Resources and Social Security, 2006).

 In 1998, China reformed the State Council to greatly reduce the mandate of the State Planning Commission and increase the mandate of the State Economic and Trade Commission.
 This shift also corresponded to the change in premiership from Li Peng to Zhu Rongji, the latter of whom strongly believed that China needed deeper economic restructuring.
-This, which had been happening since the 1980s, included crackdowns on corruption and the establishment of chambers of commerce.
+These reforms, which had been happening since the 1980s, included crackdowns on corruption and the establishment of chambers of commerce.

-If the World Trade Organization Ministerial Conference of 1999 and related 1999 Seattle WTO protests were the penultimate step before Chinese accession, the May 2000 passage of PERMANENT NORMAL TRADE RELATIONS WITH CHINA by the House of Representatives under Speaker Hastert was the crowning glory of Clintonian foreign policy.
+If the World Trade Organization Ministerial Conference of 1999 and related 1999 Seattle WTO protests were the penultimate step before Chinese accession, the May 2000 passage of permanent normal trade relations with China by the House of Representatives under Speaker Hastert was the crowning glory of Clintonian foreign policy.
 The Doha ministerial conference of November 2001 marked the ultimate step prior to China's accession.